 SOC 216 - CONTEMPORARY SOCIAL PROBLEMS

 An application of sociological and anthropological perspectives toward understanding some widely recognized contemporary social problems such as sexual and racial discrimination, substance abuse, family violence and sexual abuse, AIDS, health care reform, global inequality, overpopulation, and the destruction of natural environments.
 The class focuses on creative and practical solutions, with particular attention to how countries similr to the U.S. address such problems.
 As their course project, students may choose to complete a practicum experience in connection with one of many service agencies in the Lynchburg area.
 Hours credit: 3.
 Prerequisite: SOC 101R or 114 or permission of the instructor.
 Offered alternate years.

 SOC 218 - FAMILY AND KINSHIP

-An examination of family and kinship, with primary focus on the contemporary U.S. Special attention will be given to the significance of gender in systems of kinship and to the interaction between family and other institutions.
+An examination of the social construction of family and kinship, with a primary focus on the contemporary U.S. Special attention will be given to the significance of gender in systems of kinship and to the interaction between family and other institutions.
 Hours credit: 3.
-Prerequisite: SOAN 101 or 114.
-Offered alternate years.
+Prerequisite: SOC 101 or 114R.
+Alternate years: offered 2015–16.

 SOC 231 - AMERICA AT THE MARGINS